-CarMax appraisals use the same general criteria as personalized Kelley Blue Book (KBB) estimates.
-These criteria include the vehicle’s history, current condition, make, model, year, mileage, and desirability in the market.
+CarMax appraisals use the same general criteria as personalized Kelley Blue Book (KBB) estimates, including the vehicle’s history, current condition, make, model, year, mileage, and desirability in the market.
 However, your CarMax offer may be lower or higher than the KBB estimate because CarMax uses its own data and inspection process.
 CarMax also factors in the costs to prepare your vehicle for sale; KBB does not directly buy vehicles, so it avoids these overhead costs.
-For a quote comparable to CarMax, it is best to request an Instant Cash Offer on KBB.com.
-For more details of how CarMax appraisals compare to KBB estimates, see below.

 CarMax Appraisal vs. KBB Estimate